EmilDimanchev/EmilDim.github.io/_pages/media.md

 Danish Broadcasting Corporation [State Support for Offshore Wind?
 Here's Why the Bill Won’t Necessarily End Up with You](https://www.dr.dk/nyheder/viden/klima/statsstoette-til-havvind-derfor-ender-regningen-ikke-noedvendigvis-hos-dig) (January 31, 2025)

 RTO Insider [National Grid Backs out of Twin States Clean Energy Link Project](https://www.rtoinsider.com/73059-twin-states-national-grid-clean-energy-link/) (March 5, 2024)
+>Existing power market structures do not provide enough incentives for forward-looking transmission investments that would provide long-term benefits.

 RTO Insider [Québec, New England See Shifting Role for Canadian Hydropower](https://www.rtoinsider.com/72093-quebec-new-england-shifting-role-hydropower/) (February 25, 2024)
+>What our study shows is that in the long term, we should think of [reservoir hydropower] as a battery, so the question is not so much, is there enough energy, but is there enough transmission capacity to use that battery?”

 Canadian Business [Hydro-Québec’s Billion-Dollar Power Struggle](https://www.canadianbusiness.com/ideas/hydro-quebec-billion-dollar-power-struggle/) (October 11, 2022)
+>the controversy around NECEC “bodes poorly for our ability to meet our climate goals in the U.S. or Canada.
+We need to get good at building things again, and this is showing that we, as a society, are not good at building things.”

 Axios [One barrier to electric cars: Slow fleet turnover](https://www.axios.com/2022/07/25/electric-cars-fleet-turnover) (July 25, 2022)
+>People generally tend to underestimate how difficult it is to change a stock variable, like all cars on the road.
+There is too much focus on the flow, or vehicle sales

 Euractiv [Trust in carbon market ‘undermined’ by EU’s Russia plans, analysts warn](https://www.euractiv.com/section/emissions-trading-scheme/news/trust-in-carbon-market-undermined-by-eus-russia-plans-analysts-warn/) (May 19, 2022)
+>If policymakers can change the amount of CO2 permits available in non-predictable ways, this shakes investors' confidence in the market and weakens incentives for low-CO2 investments.

 MIT Energy Futures Magazine [New England renewables + Canadian hydropower: A pathway to clean electricity in 2050 ](https://energy.mit.edu/news/new-england-renewables-canadian-hydropower/) (Fall Issue, 2021)